 Operational Level Agreements (OLAs) are defined in the Information Technology Infrastructure Library [ITIL] and describe how IT groups work together to meet IT service level requirements.

-The purpose of the OLA is to optimize the delivery of IT services to customers [CUST] and users.
+The purpose of an OLA is to optimize the delivery of IT services to customers [CUST] and users.
 It is an internal agreement that defines how two different units within an organization will work together to support the delivery of a set of IT services to customers and users.
-The framework includes three OLAs: the Resource Centre OLA, the Resource infrastructure Provider OLA and the EGI.eu OLA.
+The framework described in this document includes three OLAs: the Resource Centre OLA, the Resource infrastructure Provider OLA and the EGI.eu OLA.

-The EGI.eu OLA [EGIOLA] is the agreement that defines EGI.eu responsibilities and Global Services, which are are provided by EGI.eu to the RPs through the technical collaboration in place with various EGI partners.
+The EGI.eu OLA [EGIOLA] is the agreement that defines EGI.eu responsibilities and Global Services, which are provided by EGI.eu to RPs through the technical collaboration in place with various EGI partners.
 The agreement does not cover specific agreements that user groups, RPs and the technology providers might want to negotiate with EGI.eu.
 The EGI.eu OLA was discussed and approved in January 2013 by the EGI Operations Management Board and technically defines various technical and human services (currently a subset) provided by EGI.eu together with the respective service levels.

 The performance reporting tools advanced in PY3, in particular RC monthly reports can now be consulted on the MyEGI portal, and EGI.eu central operational tools are now under monitoring: the Service Availability Monitoring system was extended with ad-hoc profiles for the EGI.eu tools and a dedicated Nagios service instance was deployed for the monitoring of the end-points.